-While the royal couple and their brood, Prince George, Princess Charlotte, and Prince Louis, have their base at Kensington Palace's Apartment 1a, they also have a rather lavish country home to retreat to, when they need to get away from the city and the hectic nature of their royal engagements.
+While the royal couple and their brood, Prince George, Princess Charlotte, and Prince Louis, have their base at Kensington Palace, they also have a rather lavish country home to retreat to, when they need to get away from the city and the hectic nature of their royal engagements.